 Oprah Winfrey will produce an array of content for Apple TV+, including a fresh take on her classic book club that will release new episodes every two months.
 To kick things off, the premiere of Oprah's Book Club will center around The Water Dancer by Ta-Nehisi Coates, with Winfrey sitting down for a lengthy chat with Coates.
 Viewers will be able to purchase all of the Book Club selections on Apple Books, and for every purchase Apple will contribute to the American Library Association.
 In addition to Oprah's Book Club, Winfrey will also produce two documentaries for Apple TV+, one about sexual assault and another focused on mental health.

-A new psychological thriller executive produced and directed by M. Night Shyamalan, Servant follows a Philadelphia couple in mourning after an unspeakable tragedy creates a rift in their marriage and opens the door for a mysterious force to enter their home.
+A psychological thriller executive produced and directed by M. Night Shyamalan, Servant follows a Philadelphia couple in mourning after an unspeakable tragedy creates a rift in their marriage and opens the door for a mysterious force to enter their home.
 Lauren Ambrose, Toby Kebbell, Nell Tiger Free, and Rupert Grint star.

 Inspired by a true story, The Banker stars Anthony Mackie and Samuel L. Jackson as two African-American entrepreneurs who try to circumvent the racial limitations of the 1950s and quietly provide housing loans to the African-American community in Jim Crow Texas.
 Nia Long and Nicholas Hoult also star.
+(Editor's Note: this title was shelved following allegations of sexual misconduct by one of the film's producers.)

 Ten 10-minute episodes tell the story of some sort of impending disaster through an audio recording, like an airplane black box, a voicemail, or a 911 call.
 Apple is adapting the series from the French original, as well as bringing the original version to the platform.